flipperdevices/flipperzero-firmware/README.md

 - `Refresh Rate`: How often the data display should be updated
 - `Display Mode`: Handheld or car
+- `Backlight`: Keep the display backlight always on or let it run on the default timeout
 - `Notify`: If on, blink the LED on data display updates
 - `Platform Model`: Model used by the GPS's "Navigation Engine".
 "Portable" is fine for most applications, but the other